stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     # setting the formats dict up
     # Format replacements are recognized by %KEYWORD% in the filename
     name_formats = {
-        'SUMMARY-PATH': '%APER_MAP%-SUMMARY-VISC-%FLUID-VISCOSITY%CP.TXT',
+        'SUMMARY-PATH': '%MAP%-SUMMARY-VISC-%FLUID-VISCOSITY%CP.TXT',
-        'STAT-FILE': '%APER_MAP%-STAT-VISC-%FLUID-VISCOSITY%CP.CSV',
+        'STAT-FILE': '%MAP%-STAT-VISC-%FLUID-VISCOSITY%CP.CSV',
-        'VTK-FILE': '%APER_MAP%-VTK-VISC-%FLUID-VISCOSITY%CP.vtk'
+        'VTK-FILE': '%MAP%-VTK-VISC-%FLUID-VISCOSITY%CP.vtk'
     }

     # recycling our existing input file object
     inp_file = InputFile(inp_file, filename_formats=name_formats)
-    inp_file.update_args({'APER_MAP': 'AVG-FRAC1'})
+    inp_file.update_args({'MAP': 'AVG-FRAC1'})

     # showing the changes
     print(inp_file)

 Right below the :code:`print(inp_file)` command, the name the input parameters file would be saved as when being run or written using the "code"`.write_inp_file` method is shown.
 This name can also be altered with formatting by adding an 'input_file' entry to the filename_formats_dict.
 An entry in the filename_formats_dict will overwrite any changes directly make to the :code:`.outfile_name` attribute of the InputFile class.
-The default name is the name of the parameters file being read.
+The default outfile name is the name of the parameters file being read, so the original file would be overwritten.

 **The estimate_req_RAM Function**

 The estimate_req_RAM function estimates the maximum amount of RAM the model will use while running.
-This is handy when running large maps on a smaller workstation or when you want to run several maps asyncronously.
+This is handy when running large maps on a smaller workstation or when you want to run several maps asynchronously.

 Argument - Type - Description:
- * input_maps - (list) - A list of filenames of aperture maps.
+ * input_maps - list - A list of filenames of aperture maps.
- * avail_RAM - (float) - The amount of RAM the user wants to allow for use
+ * avail_RAM - float - The amount of RAM the user wants to allow for use
- * suppress - (boolean) - If set to True and too large of a map is read only a message is printed to the screen and no Exception is raised.
+ * suppress - boolean - If set to True and too large of a map is read only a message is printed to the screen and no Exception is raised.
 False is the default value.

 Returns a list of required RAM per map.